simondoesstuff/OpToggle/README.md

-# OPToggle
+# OpToggle
-OPToggle is a Minecraft plugin designed primarily for Spigot.
+OpToggle is a Minecraft plugin designed primarily for Spigot.